section-engineering-education/engineering-education/content/articles/build-a-hash-generator-application-using-reactjs/index.md

 - The hashes should always look random.
 This means that if you change one value anywhere in the input string, the whole digest should change, the hash digest should change.
 There should be no pattern between changes in text and changes in the hash.
 It changes to another utterly random value.

 - Free collisions - finding a duplicate of another generated hash value should be practically impossible.

 - It should not be expensive.
-A good hash function should be computationally efficient because it should be practical be applied in an application.
+A good hash function should be computationally efficient because it should be practical when applied in an application.

 - It should have the capacity to hash different kinds of data.
 For example, although this guide hashes text, a good hash function should hash other data inputs such as files.
 With this, we can track if a file has been changed.
-With such properties, you can treat if a file has been changed, given that changes a single bit of that file will generate a whole different hash value.
+With such properties, you can notice if a file has been changed, given that changes to a single bit of that file will generate a whole different hash value.

 ### Encryption vs. Hashing
-Although the process hash function uses the hashing algorithms to generate the hash value, they are primarily used for comparison, not for encryption purposes.
+Although the process of hash function uses the hashing algorithms to generate the hash value, they are primarily used for comparison, not for encryption purposes.
 One thing to note is that hashed outputs are generated in a public fashion.
 So everything is public.
 There's no secrecy.

 Encryption is a particular type of encoding used to transfer private data.
 In encryption, the data to be encrypted is transformed using encryption algorithms like Rivest-Shamir-Adleman (RSA) using a cipher method.
 Thus, the encrypted data is also called the ciphertext.

 Unlike the hash, ciphertext and be decoded and converted to the actual original input.
 Thus, ciphertext facilitates a private/secret sharing of data.
 In this case, the sender encoded the original data and sent it as ciphertext.
 The recipient will decode the sent ciphertext and convert it to plaintext to understand the shared message.

 Hashed data is non-reversible.
 For example, when hashing is being used for logging system purposes.
 Once the user logins, the partial password is hashed using a hashing algorithm that checks against the database.

-So if the hash keys are the same, the user is given login permission, achieving integrity.
-And these processes are all non-reversible. so if you hash a word, a password, or file, you can't take that hash value and then find out what the original input was
+If the hash keys are the same, the user is given login permission, achieving integrity.
+These processes are all non-reversible.
+If you hash a word, a password, or file, you can't take that hash value and then find out what the original input was.
-.

 Ciphertext length varies.
 A ciphertext length depends on the length of the messages being shared.
-So is the messages are long, the ciphertext will be generated based on the input text.
+So if the messages are long, the ciphertext will be generated based on the input text.
 However, a hash will always have the same length based on the used hash function.

 For example, if you were to hash a single word and an entire book with a hash function, you would still get the same length of the different hash values.

 ### Setting up a Hash Generator using React.js
 We will use the [create-react-app](https://github.com/facebook/create-react-app) tool to set up a React app.
 It does the heavy lifting of configuring Webpack and Babel so that you can focus on the code to scale up the application.